 Management continues to analyze the impact of the new revenue standard and related ASUs.
-During 2016 and continuing through the first quarter of 2017, revenue contract assessments were completed.
+During 2016 and 2017, revenue contract assessments were completed.
 Material revenue streams were identified within the AEP System and representative contract/transaction types were sampled.
 Performance obligations identified within each material revenue stream were evaluated to determine whether the obligations were satisfied at a point in time or over time.
 Contracts determined to be satisfied over time generally qualified for the invoicing practical expedient since the invoiced amounts reasonably represented the value to customers of performance obligations fulfilled to date.
 Based upon the completed assessments, management does not expect a material impact to the timing of revenue recognized or net income and plans to elect the modified retrospective transition approach upon adoption.
-Management also continues to monitor unresolved industry implementation issues, including items related to collectability, and will analyze the related impacts to revenue recognition.
+Evaluation of revenue streams and new contracts continues during the second half of 2017.
+Given industry conclusions related to implementation issues, including contributions in aid of construction and collectability, management does not anticipate changes to current accounting systems.
+Management will also continue to monitor any industry implementation issues that arise and analyze the related impacts to revenue recognition.
 Management plans to adopt ASU 2014-09 effective January 1, 2018.